 - a.
-Wherever possible, parking lots shall be located behind or to the side of buildings such that buildings separate parking areas from the frontage street.
-An exception may be made for parking areas used for the display of vehicles for sale.
-In no case shall parking lots be located between the front facade of the principal building and the primary abutting streets unless the Planning Board grants a waiver and both the building and parking area are screened from view from the frontage street.
-Development consisting of out buildings (defined in Section 12.H.2) (i.e. buildings less than seven thousand, five hundred (7,500) square feet of floor area) and placement of 6 foot walls, singly or together may be used to screen parking areas. - b.
-Off-street surface parking lots shall be set back a minimum of 15 feet from non-frontage streets excluding alleys. - 4.
-The layout and design of all means of vehicular and pedestrian circulation, including walkways, interior drives, and parking areas shall provide for safe general interior circulation, separation of pedestrian and vehicular traffic, service traffic, loading areas, and arrangement of parking areas. - 5.
+In no case shall parking lots be located between the front facade of principal buildings and the primary abutting streets unless the Planning Board and the parking area is screened from view from the frontage street based upon an affirmative showing by the applicant based on clear and convincing evidence in which case the building and parking areas must be screened by appropriate landscaping from the frontage street in a manner agreed to by the applicant and the Town's consultants and planners.
+Developments consisting of out buildings (defined in §102.7.H.2) (i.e. buildings less than seven thousand, five hundred (7,500) square feet of floor area) and placement of 6 foot walls, singly or together may be used to screen parking areas. - b.
+Parking lots shall be set back a minimum of 15 feet from the lot line along non-frontage streets excluding alleys (see §102.6.T Buffer Areas).
+In the C1 Downtown Commercial District parking lots may be set back 15 feet from non-frontage streets or in accordance with the Land Use Ordinance, whichever is less. - 4.
+Developments containing interior vehicular and pedestrian circulation shall provide layouts that demonstrate safe and efficient movement.
+The designs will show parking arrangements, flow and separation for vehicles and pedestrians along with designated service/loading areas. - 5.
 Parking areas shall be off street and designed so that vehicles leave the parking area in a forward motion.
 To minimize the number of entrances on to the main travel way, a single combined entrance/ exit is encouraged, while a maximum of 2 separate curb cuts is permitted.
 For those lots in the C2 District as defined herein, the requirements of this paragraph may be modified to fit the prevailing pattern of development.